agold-rh/healthcare-nlp-appengine-demo/README.md

 1. Complete the Healthcare NLP [How-to Guide](https://cloud.google.com/healthcare/docs/how-tos/nlp).
     - Note: For the purposes of this demo, grant the new service account "Viewer", not "Owner".
 1. Familiarity with Google Cloud AppEngine standard.
+1. Familiarity with Google Cloud Identity Aware Proxy
+    - This code validates identity with JWT headers set by IAP.
+    - You must enable IAP for this application to work.
+    - You must grant the application user `IAP Web Application User` (https://cloud.google.com/iap/docs/concepts-overview#authorization).

 ## Set Up Instructions